 Where to Stay in Rome

 Our group stayed at Hotel Villa Giulia in Ciampino, about 30 minutes outside of Rome by bus.
-The train is only about a 15 minute ride and very inexpensive!
+The train is only about a 15-minute ride and very inexpensive!
 The hotel, which is very close to the train station, was fabulous, with most rooms having balconies.

 Ciampino was a lovely little city that provided a nice neighborhood walk with gelato!
-There also is an airport, which may provide an alternate to Rome’s main airport, Leonardo da Vinci-Fiumicino.
+There also is an airport, which may provide an alternative to Rome’s main airport, Leonardo da Vinci-Fiumicino.
 I would highly recommend staying here if you are ok with staying outside of Rome.

 Unfortunately, we do not have any recommendations for staying inside Rome, as our experience on our first visit was not one we can recommend.

 Pro-tip for both Rome and Florence: You can get seriously discounted admission and skip lines if you purchase the city cards.
 On our first trip to Italy, we skipped the lines for the Colosseum and the Galleria dell’Accademia by using the city cards for those cities.

 Venice, Florence and Rome are by far the most popular cities in Italy, and for good reason.
 Each of these cities should be considerations for any Italy itinerary.

 Florence and Rome are definite must-dos for everyone.
 While Venice is a unique city, it is not for everyone, especially now that it has gotten very touristy.
 Below, we offer some alternates to Venice.

 In Tuscany, we recommend Siena (especially if you are in Italy during The Palio) or Cortona.
 If you are not familiar with Cortona, read (or watch) Under the Tuscan Sun by Frances Mayes and you will understand why we recommend it.
 Most any of the Tuscan hill towns are worth a visit, just to experience small-town Italy, but these were two of our favorites.